Berry - Kangaroo Valley

 Berry - Kangaroo Valley is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Berry-Kangaroo Valley was found to have below average cultural diversity, with 83.1% of its population born in Australia and 91.9% being citizens.
-English is spoken exclusively at home by 96.9% of the population.
-Christianity is the predominant religion, accounting for 52.9% of people in Berry-Kangaroo Valley.
+Berry-Kangaroo Valley was found to have low cultural diversity, with 83.1% of its population born in Australia and 91.9% being citizens.
+English is the primary language spoken at home by 96.9%.
+Christianity is the predominant religion, practiced by 52.9%.

 Frequently Asked Questions - Diversity